Pragya Singh Thakur: Multiple references to Nathuram Godse as a patriot (2019, 2021, 2023)

-In May 2019, during her election campaign, Thakur stirred major controversy by referring to Nathuram Godse, who was Mahatma Gandhi's assasin and a former RSS member, as a "deshbhakt" (patriot).
+In May 2019, during her election campaign, Thakur stirred major controversy by referring to Nathuram Godse, who was Mahatma Gandhi's assassin and a former RSS member, as a "deshbhakt" (patriot).
 Her statement triggered nationwide outrage, including condemnation from opposition leaders, civil society, and even senior members of her own party.
 Following the widespread criticism, the Bharatiya Janata Party officially distanced itself from her remarks, with Prime Minister Narendra Modi stating that he would never forgive her for the comment.
-Thakur later issued an apology, but the controvery remained a major blemish on her public image.
+Thakur later issued an apology, but the controversy remained a major blemish on her public image.

 During a parliamentary session in November 2019, Thakur once again referred to Godse as a patriot.
 While some members of the Bharatiya Janata Party defended her statement, the party removed Thakur from the parliamentary consultative committee on defence on 28 November in an attempt to further distance itself from Thakur's comments.

 In January 2021, Thakur alluded to Godse as a patriot once again.
 In response to Congress leader Digvijay Singh's reference to Godse as the "first terrorist", Thakur told reporters in Ujjain that "the Congress has always abused patriots and termed them as saffron terrorists".

 In September 2023, Thakur referred to Godse as a patriot for a fourth time in public during an Aaj Tak event in her constituency of Bhopal.
 While on stage, she referred to the assassination of Mahatma Gandhi as a patriotic step taken by Godse.